 Factor VIII and IX concentrates can be divided into two categories:

 Recombinant factor IX, which goes under the brand name of Benefix® is the blood product used by most Canadians with hemophilia B. It was introduced in Canada on a regular basis in 1998.
+In Quebec, AlprolixTM, an extended half-life product, was introduced in 2015 for patients with specific needs.

 Plasma-derived factor IX is also used by Canadians with hemophilia B. The brand name used in Canada is ImmunineVH®.